ALICE SPRINGS BIRD TOURS

 Book onto any of my Alice Springs-based birding or bird photography tours (Ponds access included as standard)

 Book a private guided session (ideal for groups).
 Book these using the form below.

 2018-2019 Pricing: $110 per hour (2hr minimum booking)

 Note: online inductions are NOT necessary for access to this site with Mark Carter Birding and Wildlife.
 On-site inductions are performed before each tour.

 Dependent on timing and conditions, it is sometimes possible to operate dedicated single-species targeted tours for the very rare and enigmatic Grey Honeyeater.

-It is often necessary to cover a lot of ground to succeed in finding this elusive bird, and in seasons with no breeding underway they can require multiple day searches to find.
+I have more experience in finding this species than anyone else in Australia.
+While in some exceptional seasons its possible to find them within minutes at the first site, it is often necessary to cover a lot of ground to succeed.
+In seasons with no breeding underway they can require multiple day searches to find.
 I have a very high rate of success with this species so a targeted tour with me is your best hope of seeing it, however anyone booking must be aware that these are rare and mobile birds which do not always cooperate.
 Sightings cannot ever be guaranteed.

 Generally in 'normal' years with average or above rainfall the breeding months of March/April and September/October are best for finding Grey Honeyeater.
-Rainfall in Central Australia is the most variable on earth- nobody can predict with much confidence what will happen much beyond two months in advance, therefore if you book a targeted tour fir this bird a year ahead be aware that the conditions on the day of your tour are outwith my control!
+In dry years late May to August is best.
+Rainfall in Central Australia is the most variable on earth- nobody can predict with much confidence what will happen much beyond two months in advance, therefore if you book a targeted tour for this bird a year ahead be aware that the conditions on the day of your tour are outwith my control!